Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Range of Applicability

-We observe that the results converge to the prediction of Hongo and Son's EFT if \(a_{nc}\) is artificially lowered.
-Moreover, the plots show that for artificially increased \(nc\) scattering lengths the deviations from Hongo and Son become larger.
-At the physical \(nc\) scattering length, \(^6\)He is the nucleus with the smallest deviation of the matter radius from Hongo and Son's prediction.
+We observe that the results converge to the prediction of { the HS scheme} if \(a_{nc}\) is artificially lowered.
+Moreover, the plots show that for artificially increased \(nc\) scattering lengths the deviations from HS become larger.
+At the physical \(nc\) scattering length, \(^6\)He is the nucleus with the smallest deviation of the matter radius from the HS prediction.
 The relative deviation amounts to only 0.6~\%.
 In the following we discuss the s-wave halos in more detail.
-Among them, \(^{11}\)Li displays the smallest deviation of its matter radius from Hongo and Son's prediction.
+Among them, \(^{11}\)Li displays the smallest deviation of its matter radius from the HS prediction.
 The relative deviation is 5.9~\%.
 The nuclei \(^{14}\)Be and \(^{22}\)C display deviations of about 9.7~\%.
 The largest deviations are displayed by \(^{19}\)B and \(^{17}\)B which show deviations of 11.0~\% and 11.1~\%.
-Given that the requirement of applicability of Hongo and Son's theory is not strictly fulfilled, these are quite good results.
+Given that the requirement of applicability of {the HS scheme} is not strictly fulfilled, these are quite good results.
 (For the Borromean halo nuclei considered here, the theory requires \(E_{nc}^{*}\) to be large compared to the binding energy of three-body system and the \(nn\) virtual state energy.)
 However, for the physical \(nc\) scattering length this is not the case.
 The ratio \(E_{nc}^{*} /B\) is for the considered Boron halos about 6~\%, for \(^{11}\)Li about 7~\%, and for \(^{14}\)Be around 40~\%, while for \(^{22}\)C it amounts to 68~\%.
 Correspondingly, for a rescaling of the \(nc\) scattering length by 0.1 the ratios are already a factor 100 larger.
 Even for the two Boron halos \(E_{nc}^{*}\) is then about six times larger than the binding energy and for the other halos the separation is even larger.
-We notice that for the rescaling with 0.1 the data points are already quite close to Hongo and Son's universal curves.
+We notice that for the rescaling with 0.1 the data points are already quite close to the HS universal curves.
 The relative deviations are now below 8~\% and if we exclude the Boron isotopes they are even below 5~\%.
 For even smaller \(nc\) scattering length the agreement is even better.
-For a rescaling of 0.0001 the standard Halo EFT results lie on top of the Hongo and Son curves.
-The halo \(^{11}\)Li is a little bit off, but within the uncertainty estimate it is consistent with the Hongo \& Son curve.
+For a rescaling of 0.0001 the standard Halo EFT results lie on top of the HS curves.
+The halo \(^{11}\)Li is a little bit off, but within the uncertainty estimate it is consistent with the HS curve.
 For a visualization of the relative deviations in percent see Appendix~\ref{ap:radii_rel_devs} and the figure therein.
 The figure contains also error bars specifying uncertainty estimates based on extraction (from the form factor) and numerical (number of grid points, cutoff) uncertainties.
-In conclusion, the numerical calculations show that Hongo and Son's results can be obtained as a limit of standard Halo EFT.
+In conclusion, the numerical calculations show that the HS results can be obtained as a limit of standard Halo EFT.
 This is in line with the analytical findings of Naidon in Ref.~\cite{naidon}.
-However, we note that Naidon used a different limit to approach the Hongo \& Son theory and did not include an explicit three-body force.
+However, we note that Naidon used a different limit to approach the {HS scheme} and did not include an explicit three-body force.
 In Ref.~\cite{naidon}, the \(nc\) interaction was varied to reproduce the binding energy of the three-body system.
 In contrast, we use a three-body force to fix the binding energy of the three-body system while the \(nc\) interaction strength is fixed by the properties of the physical \(nc\) subsystem.